Attract Instagram Followers Like Magnets

 Go to Canva.
 It’s your new, free best friend.

-Sign up and choose “Social Media”.
-Pick Instagram, and then a free layout.
+Choose a template design.
 Trick: they’re all free!
 Only the photos aren’t.
 So you can grab a layout you like, and usually, as long as you swap out the images, you can use it totally, completely gratuite.

 That’s free in French.
 I’m so fancy…